tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ## Contextual Computation

-In this section, we'll have our first use of Monad Transformers to create a little context, or DSL, in which to do some kind of operation.
+In this section, we have our first use of Monad Transformers to create a little context, or DSL, in which to do some kind of operation.
 We'll be seeing plenty more of these throughout the rest of this series, so I think it's a good idea to explain the general idea here.
 If you're already familiar